owasp-dep-scan/blint/README.md

-  --no-error            Continue on error to prevent build from breaking --no-banner           Do not display banner --no-reviews          Do not perform method reviews
+  --no-error            Continue on error to prevent build from breaking --no-banner           Do not display banner --no-reviews          Do not perform method reviews --suggest-fuzzable    Suggest functions and symbols for fuzzing based on a dictionary
 ```

 To test any binary including default commands